kyuugirl/weather_app/README.md

 - OpenWeather API key

 ## Required external packages
-- tkinter, json, os → built into Python
+- pyqt6, json, os → built into Python
 - Pillow → needed for PIL
 - requests → HTTP calls to OpenWeather
 - pygame → audio playback for lofi
 - geocoder → geolocation lookup

+**Footnote**
+- While the application is running, use **CTRL+M** to toggle music on or off.
+- Music files are not included due to size constraints.
+- If using the source code, replace the placeholder API key in 'config.json' with your own.
+- The file `openWeatherMapAPI.py` contains commented code for API 3.0, which can be enabled if you have the appropriate key.